datastax/csharp-driver/README.md

-# Datastax C# Driver for Apache Cassandra
+# DataStax C# Driver for Apache Cassandra

 A C# client driver for Apache Cassandra.
 This driver works exclusively with the Cassandra Query Language version 3 (CQL3) and Cassandra's binary protocol.